-The longer policy action to close the fiscal gap is delayed, the larger the post-reform primary surpluses must be to achieve the target debt-to-GDP ratio at the end of the 75-year period.
-This can be illustrated by varying the years in which reforms closing the fiscal gap are initiated while holding the target ratio of debt to GDP in 2095 equal to the 2020 ratio.
+The longer policy action to close the fiscal gap3 is delayed, the larger the post-reform primary surpluses must be to achieve the target debt-to-GDP ratio at the end of the 75-year period.
+This can be illustrated by varying the years in which reforms closing the fiscal gap are initiated while holding the target ratio of debt to GDP in 2096 equal to the 2021 ratio.
 Three timeframes for reforms are considered, each one beginning in a different year, and each one increasing the primary surplus relative to current policy by a fixed percent of GDP starting in the reform year.
-The analysis shows that the longer policy action is delayed, the larger the post-reform primary surplus must be to bring the debt-to-GDP ratio in 2095 equal to its level in 2020.
+The analysis shows that the longer policy action is delayed, the larger the post-reform primary surplus must be to bring the debt-to-GDP ratio in 2096 equal to its level in 2021.
 Future generations are burdened by delays in policy changes because delay necessitates higher primary surpluses during their lifetimes, and those higher primary surpluses must be achieved through some combination of lower spending and higher revenue.

 As previously shown in Chart 1, under current policy, primary deficits occur throughout the projection period.
-Table 1 shows primary surplus changes necessary to make the debt-to-GDP ratio in 2095 equal to its level in 2020 under each of the three timeframes.
-If reform begins in 2021, then it is sufficient to raise the primary surplus share of GDP by 5.4 percentage
+Table 1 shows primary surplus changes necessary to make the debt-to-GDP ratio in 2096 equal to its level in 2021 under each of the three timeframes.
+If reform begins in 2022, then it is sufficient to raise the primary surplus share of GDP by 6.2 percentage points in every year between 2022 and 2096 in order for the debt-to-GDP ratio in 2096 to equal its level in 2021.
+This policy raises the average 2022-2096 primary surplus-to-GDP ratio from -5.7 percent to +0.6 percent.

-&lt;sup>3 For additional information on changes from the 2018 projections, see the unaudited RSI in the 2019 Financial Report.
+2 For additional information on changes from the 2019 projections, see the unaudited RSI in the 2020 Financial Report.

-&lt;sup>4 The fiscal gap reflects how much the primary surplus (receipts less non-interest spending) must increase to maintain the debt-to-GDP ratio at the 2020 level.
-See Note 24 for a more complete discussion of the fiscal gap.
+3 The fiscal gap reflects how much the primary surplus (receipts less non-interest spending) must increase to maintain the debt-to-GDP ratio at the 2021 level.
+See Note 26 for a more complete discussion of the fiscal gap.

-Table 1 Cost of Delaying Fiscal Reform Timing of Reforms Required Change in Average Primary Surplus Reform in 2021 (No Delay) 5.4 percent of GDP between 2021 and 2095 Reform in 2031 (Ten-Year Delay) 6.4 percent of GDP between 2031 and 2095 Reform in 2041 (Twenty-Year Delay).
-7.8 percent of GDP between 2041 and 2095 Note: Reforms taking place in 2020, 2030, and percent of GDP, respectively.
-1 2040 from the 2019 Financial Report were 3.8, 4.5, and 5.6
+Table 1 - Cost of Delaying Fiscal Reform

+Timing of Reforms Required Change in Average Primary Surplus Reform in 2022 (No Delay) 6.2 percent of GDP between 2022 and 2096 Reform in 2032 (Ten-Year Delay) 7.3 percent of GDP between 2032 and 2096 Reform in 2042 (Twenty-Year Delay) 9.0 percent of GDP between 2042 and 2096

+Note: Reforms taking place in 2021, 2031, and 2041 from the 2020 Financial Report were 5.4, 6.4, and 7.8 percent of GDP, respectively.

-In contrast to a reform that begins immediately, if reform begins in 2031 or 2041, then the primary surpluses must be raised by 6.4 percent and 7.8 percent of GDP, respectively, in order for the debt-to-GDP ratio in 2095 to equal its level in 2020.
-The difference between the primary surplus increase necessary if reform begins in 2031 or 2041 and the increase necessary if reform begins in 2021, an additional 0.9 and 2.4 percentage points, respectively, is a measure of the additional burden policy delay would impose on future generations.
-The costs of delay are due to the additional debt that accumulates between the end of 2020 and the year reform is initiated, in comparison to the scenario in which reform begins immediately.
+In contrast to a reform that begins immediately, if reform begins in 2032 or 2042, then the primary surpluses must be raised by 7.3 percent and 9.0 percent of GDP, respectively, in order for the debt-to-GDP ratio in 2096 to equal its level at the end of 2021.
+The difference between the primary surplus increase necessary if reform begins in 2032 or 2042 and the increase necessary if reform begins in 2022, an additional 1.1 and 2.7 percentage points, respectively, is a measure of the additional burden policy delay would impose on future generations.
+The costs of delay are due to the additional debt that accumulates between the end of 2021 and the year reform is initiated, in comparison to the scenario in which reform begins immediately.